Phoebe Smith is an adventurer, presenter, broadcaster, author, editor, photographer, speaker and filmmaker.

 Everything on that first one went wrong.
 She got sunburnt, eaten alive by midges, chased by sheep (yes, really) and ran out of water – but on surviving the night she was an instant addict.

 Since then she has been an advocate for being a tourist in your own backyard.
-Actively encouraging others to take the same, push-you-out-of-your-comfort-zone mentality we all get when we travel and apply it to our everyday lives and locations.
+Actively encouraging others to take the same, push-yourself-out-of-your-comfort-zone mentality we all get when we travel and apply it to our everyday lives and locations.
 This has resulted in many years of home-grown adventures, from canoe camping on the Thames’ islands to going bothy-to-bothy in the Scottish Highlands, cave sleeping in Cumbria, seeking out Big Cats in Dartmoor, following in the footsteps of witches in Lancashire, building driftwood dens in Devon, avoiding duergar in Northumberland, conquering the Welsh Matterhorn – and much more.

 In trying to promote the joys of wild nights out, adventure and getting outside she has worked with a range of clients from the BBC to Channel 5, Radio 4, The Guardian, Ordnance Survey, Duke of Edinburgh Awards, Rolls Royce, Lowe Alpine and Berghaus.